Batavian Navy: Napoleon's planned invasion of England

-One of the Orangists who made their peace with the Batavian Republic was Carel Verhuell.
+One of the Orangists who made their peace with the Batavian Republic was Carel Hendrik Ver Huell.
 He had been one of the old-navy officers dismissed in 1795 (as a commander), and had like many others refused to take up a new commission.
 He now, however, became involved with the preparations for the Dutch part of Napoleon's "Grand Scheme" of an invasion of Great Britain.
 The Staatsbewind made vain attempts not to become engaged in the new war, that broke out shortly after the Peace of Amiens had been concluded, but France showed no inclination to honor the part of the Peace that obligated her to withdraw her troops from the Batavian Republic, and so, willy-nilly, the Republic became once again a reluctant partner of the French republic in war.
 First Consul Napoleon Bonaparte imposed a new Convention (of 25 June 1803), supplemental to the treaty of alliance of 1795, on the Staatsbewind that included very onerous obligations, especially in the naval field.
 Specifically for the planned expedition (so in addition to already standing obligations) the Batavian navy was required to supply by December 1803: five ships of the line, five frigates, 100 small gunboats, and 250 flat-bottomed transport craft, holding 60 to 80 men each.
 In total the Dutch were to provide 25,000 men and 2,500 horses, all vessels to be provisioned for 25 days from sailing time.